nathanielburman/horror-the-mechanical-witch/README.md

 # ACT 1 UGLY = BEAUTIFUL

 The girls know this trick: they say punish me, punish me punish me, no don't punish me.
 It is a really sexy trick that works.

+...

+I keep going into Wonderland because of the fucking cat.
+That cat.
+It gets me everytime.
+I have no idea why you guys keep going back in.
+Girls, why, go, back, into, wonderland, every sixth day of the calendar season?
+I love the cat girls.
+The wizard cat.

+Olivia, Is a girl.
+I fell in love with some Chinese cats.
+So what?
+Honestly.
+Beauty is beauty.
+Beautiful = Beautiful.
+I love these girls for real.
+They are cats too and kitten.
+And I miss kitten.
+And I love kitten.
+For real kitten is special.

+...

+At school they teach us that Beauty is Beauty but then we are killing each other to become ugly.
+We were made too perfect.
+Our image was too perfect.

+So we killed each other and we wore their faces like masks.
+Their little fingers we wore like medallions around their necks.
+Fingers and penises and vagina lips.
+Thesse evil white men would raid a village and split a womans legs in two and cut her lips down like on sale at the office of medicine and then they leave you with the bill!
+They do offer insurance options for the whole ordeal.
+Raiders insurance sounds cheap, but its not cheap its rather expensive with the ants running the show.

+But I had to become ugly.
+I was becoming more ugly little by little.
+And people were starting to notice.

+We became uglier on the coast as a result of it.
+I miss the Chinese kittens I hardly met and I miss all my family and friends ever since I created the AIDS 2.0 Virus.
+I miss everyone and rumplestilskin.
+And Eeyore and that guy from Labrynth Hoggle The Fairy Slayer.
+Hoggle The Fairy Stomper.
+Stomp.
+FaeSlay.
+FaSlay FeSlay FAESLAYER.
+Hoggle the killer of fae.
+Hoggle Destroyer of Fairykind.
+Hoggle the Fairy Genocider.
+Hoggle the terror of all fairys.
+The worste nightmare of all fairies.
+The little man.
+Loved a kitten too probably in another time.